barbozajerry/MATLAB_CourseraCertificate/README.md

 **Course 1: Introduction to Programming MATLAB** <br>
-**Course 2: Mastering Programming with MATLAB** <br> **Course 3: Ontroduction to Data,Signal, and Image Analysis with MATLAB**
+**Course 2: Mastering Programming with MATLAB** <br> **Course 3: Introduction to Data, Signal, and Image Analysis with MATLAB**